gothicmicky/CarND_Term1_P4_AdvancedLaneFinding/README.md

 ![alt text][image4]

 ### Step 4: perspective transform
-* Select only a hard-coded region (lower half of the image) of interest using a binary mask.
+* Select the area of interest (the lower half of the image) using a binary mask.
 * Transform the image from the car camera's perspective to a birds-eye-view perspective.
 * Hard-code the source and destination polygon coordinates and obtain the matrix `M` that maps them onto each other using `cv2.getPerspective`.
 * Warp the image to the new birds-eye-view perspective using `cv2.warpPerspective` and the perspective transform matrix `M` we just obtained.